-New this month Correction: I have watched this scene 3 times and he never wipes out.
+Correction: I have watched this scene 3 times and he never wipes out.

 Corrected entry: When Elliot and his brother are driving to the park to rescue E.T. there are two men riding along in a plastic tube connected to the van.
 There are two black ropes inside of this tube in which the men are trying to use to approach Elliot.
 When Elliot unhooks the tube from the van the ropes continue to hang from the back, and drag along the street.
 In the next scene the ropes have disappeared.

 Correction: You can see the ropes falling on the street when Eliott removes the last pin.

 Corrected entry: When Michael is about to reveal E.T. to Mary ("Remember the goblin?"), the camera dollies back through the hallway, past a large potted plant.
 The plant is moving because the camera (or the crewmember operating the camera) brushed against it.

 Correction: There are several better explanations for the slight movement of the plant including the characters brushing past it or a breeze.